kchuanglab/CUPID-seq/demux-and-dada2_README.md

 ## Using Singularity/Apptainer:
+  __Note:__ This current implementation doesn't fully integrat with SLURM, so a new version will be provided at some point.
+Hold tight!
 To build a singularity/Apptainer image, ensure the necessary files are arranged properly and build from the '.def' file:

-1. All necessary files are included in ‘BOTH.zip’ in **ZENODO LOCATION**.
+1. All necessary files are included in ‘apptainer-demux-dada2.zip’ in ([here](https://drive.google.com/drive/u/0/folders/1VuWS_-gbXBxw8aFTJj2s_G4Wgw281rvf)).
 Download and unzip the file.
 The following file structure should be created:\
 <img src="https://github.com/rlporter24/Amplicon-dual-index-demux/blob/main/images/both_fileStructure.png?raw=true" alt="Alt Text" width="400" height="400">\
 <img src="https://github.com/rlporter24/Amplicon-dual-index-demux/blob/main/images/both-16s-demux_fileStructure.png?raw=true" alt="Alt Text" width="400" height="400">\
   ‘16s-demux.def’ and ‘requirements.txt’ are both needed for the building process, the fastq_data contains example data for the test, and databases contains two database options for species inference.
 All of the code is contained within the ‘16S-demux’ directory, and outputs will be generated there as well.